Twa kɔ nsɛm atitiriw so

 Explain, in terms of solubility and movement of ions, this difference in behaviour.

-(c) Calcium nitrate is ____________ and forms ions ________ free to move Calcium carbonate is ______________so the ions ____________ free to move in calcium carbonate (solution)
+(c) Calcium nitrate is and forms ions free to move Calcium carbonate is so the ions free to move in calcium carbonate (solution)

 insoluble